AdobeDocs/analytics-platform.en/help/content-analytics/config/guided.md

     1. Specify a **[!UICONTROL Tags name]**, for example `ACA Test for Documentation`.
     1. Specify **[!UICONTROL Domains]**, for example, `example.com`.

+    Use a new Tags property if you want to create a Tags [agnostic implementation](/help/content-analytics/config/tags-agnostic.md) of Content Analytics for the web channel.
+The Tags property is created, but you will not use the property in the agnostic implementation.
+However, the agnostic implementation requires that you have run the guided configuration wizard at least once.

 * Indicate which pages should be included or excluded when collecting data for Content Analytics.
 Ensure you exclude personally identifiable pages.

   Specify a **[!UICONTROL Regular expression string]** for **[!UICONTROL Pages to include / exclude]**. <br/>For example: `^(?!.*documentation).*` to exclude all documentation pages from Content Analytics.